-Identity theft is isn’t really about having your identity stolen.
+Identity theft isn’t really about having your identity stolen.
 I think there was a movie at some point where a woman tries to kill her friend and take over her entire life.
-Now a days, identify theft isn’t that sinister, but it’s still a big problem.
-Identify theft is when someone steals your personal information, such as social security number, bank account information, or any other personal information in order to open lines of credit or access your accounts.
+Nowadays, identity theft isn’t that sinister, but it’s still a big problem.
+Identify theft is when someone steals your personal information, such as your social security number, bank account information, or any other personal information in order to open lines of credit or access your accounts.
 It applies to a broad swath of crimes in that arena, from opening a single new credit card in your name to wiping out entire bank accounts.

 My Identity Theft Story

 I’ve had my identity stolen three times.
 Luckily, I didn’t have to deal with the added trauma of the perpetrator being someone I know.
 But either way, it sucks to find out that someone has been destroying your credit (other than you!).

 Two of the three times were pretty simple.
 Someone had gotten some of my information and opened a credit card in my name.
 One was a Paypal credit card, and they were having a field day driving through the Western US, taking cash advances at every ATM along the way.
 I don’t remember what type of card the other was, but they tried to do some shopping at Walmart and got rejected.
 All I had to do in these situations was call the card companies and dispute the charges.
 The cards were both canceled pretty much immediately, and I wasn’t held responsible for any of those charges.

 My First (and Worst!)
 Experience with Identity Theft